dmd-program/dmd-100/projects/ritual/develop_prototype.md

 # Develop: Prototype

-Now that you have ideas from the brainstorm session, you will prototype a mobile app interface using.
-You will use
+Now that you have a storyboard, you will prototype a mobile app interface using a process known as paper prototyping.
+Paper prototyping is a quick way to  You will use

 To re-frame your ideas into opportunities, add the words "An app that..." in front of your ideas.
 Choose or expand on one idea that you really like.
 How might the app work?